 The school day runs from 9.00a.m. to 2.50p.m.
 Monday to Thursday; with a 2.30p.m. finish each Friday.

-Pupils are collected from home by their Key Workers and dropped back home at the end of the day.
-We find this supports higher levels of attendance, effective safeguarding, strong relationships and allows pupils regular access to a non-teaching member of staff if they need to talk to someone.
+Students are collected from home by their Key Workers and dropped back home at the end of the day.
+We find this supports higher levels of attendance, effective safeguarding, strong relationships and allows students regular access to a non-teaching member of staff if they need to talk to someone.
 It also allows for parents or carers to have daily contact with the school staff.

-We are able to offer explicit social skills sessions for the younger pupils where this is needed.
+For younger students, we are able to offer explicit social skills sessions where this is needed.

 We offer a broad and balanced curriculum, which comprises the National Curriculum with a rich and varied programme of learning to help support the social and emotional development of our students.